chris-short/chrisshort.net/content/video/heaven-is-not-a-cloud.md

-+++
-author = "Chris Short"
-date = 2018-04-19
+---
+ShowTOC: false
+author: Chris Short
+date: "2018-04-19"
-description = "History can help prevent conflict when driving change.
-This talk will analyze human tendencies, historical data, and provide real-world examples of how to avoid conflict during your DevOps journey." draft = false slug = "heaven-is-not-a-cloud" tags = ["talks", "speaking", "videos", "public speaking"] title = "Heaven is Not a Cloud — AWS Michigan"
+description: History can help prevent conflict when driving change.
+This talk will analyze human tendencies, historical data, and provide real-world examples of how to avoid conflict during your DevOps journey.
-ShowTOC = false
+draft: false
-+++
+slug: heaven-is-not-a-cloud
+tags:
+- talks
+- speaking
+- videos
+- public speaking
+title: Heaven is Not a Cloud — AWS Michigan
+---

 {{< carbon >}}